 Item 1.
 Introduction.

-Gyroscope Capital Management Group, LLC ("GCMG") is registered with the United States Securities and Exchange Commission as an investment adviser.
+First Trust Investment Solutions L.P. ("FTIS") is registered with the United States Securities and Exchange Commission ("SEC") as an investment adviser.
+FTIS is the successor to Gyroscope Capital Management, LLC.
 Brokerage and investment advisory services and fees differ and it is important for you to understand the differences.
 Free and simple tools are available to research firms and financial professionals at Investor.gov/CRS, which also provides educational materials about broker-dealers, investment advisers, and investing.